nuxed/framework/src/Nuxed/Io/README.md

 ### Reading Files Content

-The `read()` method will attempt to read the contents of the current file.
+The `read(?int): Awaitable<string>` method will attempt to read the contents of the current file.
 An optional limit can be passed to return all bytes up until that point.

 ```hack
 $content = await $file->read();